-The course is evaluated according to the Kirkpatrick model: it makes use of level 1 evaluation (based on participants' satisfaction with the course) and level 3 evaluation (assessment of participants' long-term change in behaviour after the end of the course).
-Participant feedback is given in the level 1 evaluation on the residential modules.
+The course is evaluated according to the Kirkpatrick model, particularly level 1 evaluation (based on participants' satisfaction with the course) and level 3 evaluation (assessment of participants' long-term change in behaviour after the end of the course).
+Evaluation feedback is given in the level 1 evaluation of the residential modules.

-In order to complete the course, participants have to accomplish all learning objectives, which are evaluated based on their active contribution to the residential modules, including their syndicate sessions and practical activities, as well as on their completion of the e-learning phases: course participants must finalise the autonomous knowledge units (AKUs) and pass the tests (mandatory), scoring at least 80% in the incorporated final test.
-However, no formal verification of the learning outcomes is planned; the proposed ECTS credits are based on participants' workload only.
+In order to complete the course, participants have to fulfil all the learning objectives, and are evaluated on the basis of their active contribution to the residential modules, including their teamwork sessions and practical activities, and on their completion of the eLearning phases.
+Course participants must complete the autonomous knowledge units (AKUs) and pass the tests (mandatory), scoring at least 80% in the incorporated test/quiz.
+However, no formal verification of the learning outcomes is provided for; the proposed ECTS is based solely on participants' coursework.

-The Executive Academic Board takes these factors into account when considering the award of certificates to participants.
+The Executive Academic Board takes these factors into account when considering whether to award certificates to participants.
 Module leaders provide an evaluation report for each residential module.
-The course director is responsible for overall coordination, with the support of the ESDC Secretariat, and drafts the final evaluation report, which is presented to the Executive Academic Board.
+The Course Director is responsible for overall coordination, with the support of the ESDC Secretariat, and drafts the final evaluation report, which is presented to the Executive Academic Board.

-Course structure The residential module is held over 3 days.
-Main topic Suggested working hours (required for individual learning) Suggested contents 1.
-Public international law - scope, sources and understanding 6(3) 1.1 International law principles and sources and their application to cyberspace 2.
-The EU approach to building resilience in cyberspace 12 (4) 2.1 EU institutions, bodies and agencies working on the application of international law in cyberspace 2.2 EU policies and their impact on cyberspace and international security, including but not limited to: 2.2.1 EU Cybersecurity Strategy 2.2.2 Digital Single Market Strategy for Europe 2.2.3 Network and Information Security (NIS) Directive 2.2.4 Joint Communication on 'Resilience, Deterrence and Defence: Building strong cybersecurity for the EU' 2.2.5 Cybersecurity Act 2.2.6 EU Cyber Diplomacy Toolbox
+Course structure The residential course is held over 3 days Main topic Suggested Residential Working Hours + (Hours required for individual learning, E- Learning etc) Suggested contents Public international law - scope, sources and understanding 6 + (3) 1.1 International law principles and sources and their application to cyberspace 1.2 Responsible state behaviour in cyberspace 1.3 Attribution and state responsibility 1.4 Armed attack in cyberspace and the right to self defence 1.5 Cyber diplomacy 1.6 Cyber sanctions 1.7.
+Cybersecurity and cybercrime: Budapest Convention, UN Convention on countering cybercrime.
+The EU approach to building resilience in cyberspace 12 + (4) 2.1 EU institutions, bodies and agencies working on the application of international law in cyberspace 2.2 EU policies and their impact on cyberspace and international security, including but not limited to: